ErikBjare/ErikBjare.github.io/jobs/index.md

 ### How it works

-Before getting started, contact me and we'll discuss terms.
+Before getting started, contact me by email with the following brief information:

+ - A link to your GitHub profile
+ - One or two past contributions you want to show off (if we haven't worked together before)
+ - Your expectations regarding pay.

+Then we'll discuss terms.

+Feel free to start working without my permission (in fact, I encourage you to!).

 ### Getting paid